Best Places to Get Good Furniture for Cheap

 So those are the best times to go if you’re looking for a deal.
 If you know that an estate sale company has good prices, then it’s best to go early and get the first pick!

-Estate sales usually have the best quality furniture around, so for those looking for good quality furniture on a budget, estate sales are where to go.
+They usually have the best quality around, so for those who want pieces on a budget, estate sales are where to go.
+Find the local ones each week at estatesales.net.

 Thrift Stores

-And of course, thrift stores can be amazing too!
-I have found a lot of really amazing pieces at Goodwill, Habitat for Humanity Restore and Salvation Army.
-As well as locally-owned thrift shops.
+And, of course, thrift stores can be amazing, too!
+I have found a lot of really amazing pieces at Goodwill, Habitat for Humanity Restore, and Salvation Army.
+As well as locally owned thrift shops.

 If I have a second when I’m driving past one, I usually stop in to see what they have.
 But their selection is always changing, and it’s kind of a game of chance.